Loading figure…

 Ron Johnson opposes tax increases, advocating for a balanced budget and criticizing government spending as a means to reduce the deficit.
 He supports the Taxpayer Protection Pledge, which commits him to oppose new taxes, and has called for reducing corporate tax rates to stimulate job growth.

-Ron Johnson supports requiring proof of citizenship for voter registration and opposes excessive mail-in voting, arguing that it undermines confidence in election results.
-He has also expressed opposition to federal standards that would nationalize election management.
+Johnson supports requiring proof of citizenship for voter registration and has expressed opposition to mail-in voting, arguing that it undermines confidence in election results.
+He has also opposed nationalizing federal elections.

-Ron Johnson supports requiring proof of citizenship for voter registration and opposes excessive mail-in voting, arguing that it undermines confidence in election results.
-He has also expressed opposition to federal standards that would nationalize election management.
+Johnson supports requiring proof of citizenship for voter registration and has expressed opposition to mail-in voting, arguing that it undermines confidence in election results.
+He has also opposed nationalizing federal elections.

 Ron Johnson supports free trade and opposes tariffs, viewing them as detrimental to American consumers.
 He has advocated for trade agreements that enhance market access for U.S. goods, emphasizing the importance of trade for Wisconsin's economy.